Pinus rigida

 Produces pollen mid April to May; evergreen

-Tree single stright trunk with many horizontal branches with large gaps; broad irregular crown
+Tree medium-sized; single stright trunk (or multiple crooked trunks if resprouted) with many horizontal branches with large gaps; broad irregular crown

-Seed Cones egg-shaped, yellow brown, turning light brown when mature; single on brach, 2-3 in long, almost stalkless; each scale is thin, flat, with a stiff, curved spine (prickle), many winged triangular seeds within; can remain on branch for 5 or more years; can remain unopened until heated by forest fire
+Seed Cones egg-shaped, yellow brown, turning light brown when mature; single on brach, 1.5-3 inches long, almost stalkless; each scale is thin, flat, with a stiff, curved spine (prickle), many winged triangular seeds within; can remain on branch for 5 or more years; can remain unopened until heated by forest fire

 Pollen Cones small, produced in clusters at the base of new twig growth